Computer Science, Population and Public Health Sciences, Sociology, and Spatial Sciences

 The launch of the Spatial Sciences Institute on July 1st, 2010 followed several years of planning and the goal was to create a nimble, outward looking academic unit that could seize a number of opportunities to build a series of interdisciplinary academic degree programs and then create the technological and intellectual base to support these programs.

 I started by writing curriculum and accreditation proposals to launch an online M.S. in Geographic Information Science & Technology (GIST) to complement an online Graduate Certificate I had designed and launched in 1998 soon after joining the USC Department of Geography.
 The new GIST M.S. has flourished since we recruited the first students in the fall of 2010, and we quickly added new Graduate Certificates in Geospatial Intelligence and Geospatial Leadership as well as a GeoHealth track in the Keck School of Medicine’s Online Master of Public Health (MPH) degree program.
-All of these programs continue and we have graduated nearly 300 GIST MS students during the past decade whose accomplishments since graduation have been amazing.
+We also now have a Graduate Certificate in Remote Sensing and Earth Observation.
+All of these programs continue and we have graduated over 300 GIST MS students during the past decade whose accomplishments since graduation have been amazing.

 The motivating concept was simple.
 The School of Architecture would lead the design elements of the program, the Price School of Public Policy would provide the planning frameworks around which both collective and individual action (creativity) occur, and the USC Spatial Sciences Institute would provide the stage on which scientific knowledge is gathered and assembled to address the opportunities at hand.
 The student response has been fantastic and we now graduate 10-15 geodesign majors per year.
 Like our GIST graduates, the Geodesign graduates have quickly found their way to novel graduate programs or leadership positions in government agencies and urban design firms.
 The future is promising as we work to build meaningful collaborations with colleagues in Amsterdam University College and Peking University.

 We quickly turned our attention to doctoral students and following a period of planning and curriculum review, we launched a first-of-its-kind in the world Ph.D. in Population, Health and Place in Fall Semester, 2016.
-Built on roughly equal contributions from the Department of Preventive Medicine, the Department of Sociology, and the Spatial Sciences Institute this new degree program has sought from the outset to produce a new kind scholar and leader.
+Built on roughly equal contributions from the Department of Population and Public Health Sciences, the Department of Sociology, and the Spatial Sciences Institute, this innovative degree program has sought from the outset to produce a new kind scholar and leader.
 These graduates will be cross-trained in public health (biostatistics, exposure science and epidemiology), population science (demography and demographic methods), and the spatial sciences (mapping, spatial analysis and modeling) and positioned to help find and implement solutions for problems that occur at the intersection of these standalone fields.
-The results so far are encouraging and we anticipate that our first PHP cohort will graduate in the spring of 2021.
+The results so far are encouraging and our first PHP cohort graduated in the spring of 2021.

 During the past three years, we have turned our attention to building new academic programs for undergraduates and master’s students.
-The undergraduate programs include a new B.S. and Minor in Human Security and Geospatial Intelligence and a new minor in GIS and Sustainability Science to complement the Minor in Spatial Studies that we launched in conjunction with the B.S. in Geodesign in 2014.
+The undergraduate programs include a new B.S. in Human Security and Geospatial Intelligence, a Minor in Human Security and Geospatial Intelligence, and a Minor in GIS and Sustainability Science to complement the Minor in Spatial Studies that we launched in conjunction with the B.S. in Geodesign in 2014.
 The two human security and geospatial intelligence programs draw on classes in political science and international relations as well as classes in spatial sciences.
 The initial student interest has been strong and this spring, we will teach the last of the new classes we have stood up to support these new undergraduate programs.

 The three new M.S. degrees are collaborations with fields that complement the spatial sciences and with whom we can provide graduates that take up leadership positions following graduation.
 The first is an M.S. in Spatial Data Science that we co-teach with the Data Science faculty affiliated with the Viterbi School of Engineering’s Department of Computer Science and the second is an M.S. in Spatial Economics and Data Analysis that we co-teach with faculty in the Dornsife College of Letters, Arts and Sciences’ Department of Economics.
 The third is an M.S. in Transportation Systems Management offered by the Viterbi School of Engineering’s Department of Civil and Environmental Engineering and to which we contribute a required class and a specialization in Geographic Information Science, Systems, and Services.
 The early results have been fantastic, notwithstanding the havoc and disruptions brought by the COVID-19 pandemic, and the two new master’s programs that we offer jointly with computer science and economics may soon rival the GIST M.S. in terms of student numbers and career opportunities.